 My dissertation ends by looking inside the Project, which has had a massive reach not only as a work of journalism but as a television series, podcast, and best-selling book.
 To frame the Project as a work of social theory, I compare it with the thought of Du Bois, who was planning his own commemoration of the year 1619 until race riots derailed his efforts.
 Looking across Du Bois’s body of work, I elucidate a theorization of racism from his interrogation of American historiography and his forward-looking political projects.
 I apply the same method to the 1619 Project, building a theory of racism from its movement between history and politics.
-Doing so reveals the Project to promote a psychological view of racism, where anti-Blackness is maintained through an on-going project of dehumanization that justifies past racist transgressions.
+Doing so reveals the Project to promote a psychological view of racism.
+In this model, anti-Blackness is maintained through an on-going project of dehumanization that seeks to justify past racist transgressions.
 While Du Bois’s early work is compatible with this view, his later thought embraced a materialist theorization that saw racism as a tool of American capitalism and imperialism.

 Ethnography of Right-Wing Activism